AveryH6/CIS377-Animal-Classification/README.md

 <!-- Model -->
 ## Model

-<p>For this project our main focus wasn't about improving one model to be able to classify the species but look into which CNN (image classification) model was the most effective.
-All three of the models we used for this project are Convolutional Neural Networks that were pre-trained on the ImageNet dataset.
-The three models we focused on were VGG-16, ResNet50, and InceptionV3, and all wre loaded in with the Keras API.
-Keras is a python-based, open source API for deep learning that is used to create and test neural netowrks.
-Each model is in its own jupyter notebook where it was trained and evaluated on the animal-10 dataset.
-After training the model we display training and validation metrics in a line graph.
-Then we run a test to see how the model is performing accross different classes in the validation dataset, and display the results with a confusion matrix.  </p>
+<p>For this project, our main focus was not on improving one model to classify the species, but rather on determining which CNN (image classification) model was the most effective.
+All three models used in this project are Convolutional Neural Networks pre-trained on the ImageNet dataset.
+The three models we focused on were VGG-16, ResNet50, and InceptionV3, all of which were loaded using the Keras API.
+Keras is a Python-based, open-source API for deep learning that is used to create and test neural networks.
+Each model is housed in its own Jupyter notebook, where it was trained and evaluated on the Animal-10 dataset.
+After training the model, we display the training and validation metrics in a line graph.
+We then run a test to evaluate the model’s performance across different classes in the validation dataset and display the results using a confusion matrix.</p>

 Train: Refer to the usuage section